jsecol/safe-water/r_notebooks/WaterSystems_zipcodes.md

 #### Rename some of the columns for zipcode::zipcode prior to join

--   helps distinguish from similar SWDIS variable names, and other lat/lon sources (e.g., zipcode tabulation area centroids for comparison)
+-   helps distinguish from similar SDWIS variable names, and other lat/lon sources (e.g., zipcode tabulation area centroids for comparison)

 ``` r
 colnames(zipcode)